111-enterprises/guideness-programming-challenge/README.md

 ## Submission
 1. Push your code to this GitHub repository or a separate repository.
-2. Step-by-step instructions on starting up the test.
+2. Documentation on starting up your submission.

 Good luck!